 When Emily started riding her woom 1 at home she was only 18 months: the bike was still big, but she could sit on it and reach the ground with her feet (and she’s quite petit).

 Woom 1 is the only balance bike I’ve seen that was so low as to allow Emily to ride it so early on, which is priceless: then we went to Canada for two months, so she officially started riding it in the street when she was 20 months old.

-Well, that’s what it looks like at least 😉 The balance board is a little board that attaches to the bottom of the bike frame so kids have a place to put their feet up to balance for a few (hundred 😉 meters.
+Well, that’s what it looks like at least ;-) The Surfboard is a little board that attaches to the bottom of the bike frame so kids have a place to put their feet up when they balance for a few (hundred ;-) meters.

-Woom also sells a shoulder bag to carry it when your kid is tired!
+Woom also sells a shoulder bike bag to carry it when your kid is tired!

-In this video you can see Emily’s very first attempt (18 months) and also a cool daddy Alex carrying the bike in its Woom bag on his rollerblades:
+In this video you can see Emily’s very first attempt (18 months) and also a cool daddy Alex carrying the bike in its Bike bag on his rollerblades:

 The buckle is magnetic so Emily could actually close it without our help since the very beginning; the special rubbery frontal bumper serves both as a visor from sun and rain, as well as face protection; and the big logo on the side is actually made of reflective film so it enhances visibility in the dark: unfortunately our earthquake Emily has ripped it off, which is why you might not see in the photos, but I promise it’s there!

 SO… I can officially say: Welcome to the biking family, Emily!

 And of course, Oliver is the proudest big brother!